 This page acts as:

+The following guidance applies unless explicitly indicated by the lecturer or course organiser, as discussed under "Exceptions" below.
 Work for credit is anything that contributes towards your formal assessment either for the purposes of progression or degree classification.
 Note that this covers work which is required but is not issued any marks.
 The purposes of coursework in the School's teaching include both education and assessment.
 Assessment tests your personal understanding of material as well as skills gained and usually contributes to your individual grade for a course.
 Outside institutions and employers place a high value on degrees from this .
 We owe it to our many hard working students to maintain both the standards and the credibility of our degrees.
 Academic misconduct is viewed by us and the University as a serious offence.
 Equally, education is at its best when all sides contribute and feel free to discuss ideas.
 You are strongly encouraged to join in tutorials and feel free to seek any help; your tutor will know where to draw the line.
 In any case you should always aim to present work in your own words and be able to explain it both to your tutor as well as yourself.
 There is an important difference between an acceptable use of other people's ideas and copying or sharing other people's work without attribution (see also the guidelines below).
 For assessment to be fair, the extent to which submitted work is your own must be clear.
 Any discussions you have with others must stop well short of an actual solution (essay, code etc.).
 You must not present work as your own when in fact it is only partially (or even not at all) created by your own efforts.
 Academic misconduct includes, but is not limited to,

 There are some general principles in preparing any work: